Dehydrating butternut squash takes a little prep work. Although butternut squash can be difficult to peel, it's well

 In the butternut squash's mineral department potassium ranks high, followed by calcium, magnesium, phosphorus, with trace amounts of selenium, manganese, and zinc.
 Butternut squash also contains Omega-3 and Omega-6 fatty acids too.

-This vegetable needs to be steamed lightly first, to aid in the dehydrating process.
+When dehydrating butternut squash, it needs to be steamed lightly first, to aid in the dehydrating process.

 If using frozen butternut squash, ignore steps 1 and 2.